-Justin G. Trogdon is an Associate Professor in the Department of Health Policy and Management at UNC-Chapel Hill.
+Justin G. Trogdon, PhD, is a professor in the Department of Health Policy and Management at UNC-Chapel Hill.
 As a health economist, his current research focuses on answering policy-relevant questions in three areas:

-1. Assessing the economic burden of cancer: Understanding where health care resources are spent is a critical input for improved resource allocation.
-Dr. Trogdon’s research identifies diseases and payers that drive health care expenditures and motivates policies to contain costs.
+- Assessing the economic burden of cancer: Understanding where health care resources are spent is a critical input for improved resource allocation.
+Trogdon’s research identifies diseases and payers that drive health care expenditures and motivates policies to contain costs.

-2. Evaluating the cost and cost-effectiveness of policies and interventions: Efficient allocation of resources requires that the incremental health benefit from a policy or intervention is equal to the incremental cost of the program.
-Dr. Trogdon’s research evaluates whether policies and interventions provide good value to society.
+- Evaluating the cost and cost-effectiveness of policies and interventions: Efficient allocation of resources requires that the incremental health benefit from a policy or intervention is equal to the incremental cost of the program.
+Trogdon’s research evaluates whether policies and interventions provide good value to society.

-Prior to his faculty appointment, Dr. Trogdon was a Senior Research Health Economist in the Public Health Economics Program at Research Triangle Institute (RTI International) and a visiting instructor at Duke University.
-Dr. Trogdon holds a B.A. in Economics from Baylor University and a M.A. and a PhD in Economics from Duke University.
+Prior to his faculty appointment, Trogdon was a senior research health economist in the Public Health Economics Program at Research Triangle Institute (RTI International) and a visiting instructor at Duke University.
+Trogdon holds a BA in Economics from Baylor University and a MA and a PhD in Economics from Duke University.